mviereck/x11docker/README.md

 ## Troubleshooting
 For troubleshooting run `x11docker` or `x11docker-gui` in a terminal. x11docker shows warnings if something is insecure, missing or going wrong.
+Also it shows notes if options don't work and fallbacks are used.
+It might give hints to fix some issues.
 ### Core checks

 **1.** Make sure your x11docker version is up to date with `x11docker --update` (latest release) or `x11docker --update-master` (latest beta).